Application Information

 What do I need to know about my selection appointment?

-You may need to wait for a selection appointment.
+Our selection appointments for August courses will not start until after Christmas and will continue throughout the spring.
 There are a limited number of places on each course, and as we offer course places throughout the application period, the course may be full by the time your selection appointment is scheduled.
-If this does happen, we will try to let you know before your selection appointment.
-Places may still become available if other people do not accept their place or attend their interview.
+If this happens, we will let you know before your selection appointment.
+Places may become available if others do not accept their place or attend their interview.

 What if I receive an offer?

-You need to confirm in your online application account if you are happy to accept the offer to hold your place.
+Please confirm through the online application system if you are happy to accept the offer to hold your place.
 You can only accept one full-time offer; all other applications will be cancelled once you have accepted an unconditional offer.

-If you would like to cancel or withdraw your application, you can do this online via CAMs or alternatively email heretohelp@dundeeandangus.ac.uk
+If you would like to cancel or withdraw your application, you can do this online or email heretohelp@dundeeandangus.ac.uk

 How will I know if I am not successful?